Air Conditioning 101: What Type of AC is Best for My Home?

 Ductless Air Conditioning

 Unlike central air conditioning systems, ductless units don’t require a home to have ductwork, just as the name implies.
-Ductless is a perfect choice for homes that have baseboard or radiant heat, or for additions and converted spaces that don’t have access to the home’s duct system.
-Ductless systems typically have two main components – an outdoor compressor/condenser and an indoor air handler, which are connected by a small-diameter conduit.
-Ductless can be installed as a singular unit, or multiple units can be installed throughout your home for zoned cooling.
+Ductless units (sometimes called mini splits) is a perfect choice for homes that have baseboard or radiant heat, or for room additions and converted spaces that don’t have access to the home’s duct system.
+There are two main components to these systems: an outdoor compressor/condenser and an indoor air handler, which are connected by a small-diameter conduit.
+These mini split systems can be installed as a singular unit, or multiple units can be installed throughout your home for zoned cooling.
 Many ductless AC systems offer the added bonus of providing heating in the winter, because many use heat pump technology to operate.

 More and more people are choosing heat pumps as a means of both cooling and heating their homes.
 Heat pumps provide effective, highly efficient home comfort.
 During the warmer months, heat pumps move heat from your house into the outdoors, and in cooler weather, heat pumps move heat from the cool outdoors into your warm house.
 Because they transfer heat rather than generate heat, heat pumps can efficiently provide comfortable temperatures throughout your home.
 Centralized, ducted heat pump systems are available that operate using your home’s furnace system, but they are available in ductless configurations as well.